wasaequreshi/cli_vault/README.md

 ### Cli Note:

-This will only search for the terms on cli_note.
+This will only search for the terms on cli notes.

 ```sh
 ➜  ~ cli-vault list